noctildon/aggie-job-referral/README.md

 ## Todos
+- [ ] recruiter can see the applied candidate info
+- [ ] candidate can apply the job by clicking the button
 - [ ] Remove the unused urls and functions
-- [ ] Build dashboard for company and candidate
+- [ ] Build dashboard for recruiter and candidate
 - [ ] Email notification
 - [ ] Test deploy on heroku